-IMAGINE is a free summit of middle school, high school, university and graduate students with a shared desire to developing projects in the spaces of social justice, social enterprise, and/or social entrepreneurship.
+IMAGINE is a free summit of middle school, high school, university and graduate students with a shared desire to develop projects in the spaces of social justice, social enterprise, and/or social entrepreneurship.
 Flipping the normal conference script, at IMAGINE students present their projects and experts from the non-profit world, the arts, finance, social engagement, and more attend, listen intently, give feedback and network with them!

 We encourage our student change makers to present their ideas, ask questions of the experts, network, and build collaborative teams.
 Social change isn’t an individual act – it’s a collaborative process that builds relationships, recognizes the validity of opposing arguments, and requires critical self-reflection.
 Building sustainable social change demands building these intergenerational coalitions of diverse human beings.